-Amy and Alex were married on a sunny and warm June day in Maine at French’s Point in Searsport.
-These two grew up vacationing on the Maine Coast and after getting engaged on Marginal Way in Ogunquit, they knew the ocean was the background they wanted for their big day.
+It was a sunny and warm June day for Amy and Alex’s French’s Point wedding in Searsport.
+These two grew up vacationing on the Maine Coast.
+So, after getting engaged on Marginal Way in Ogunquit, they knew the ocean was the background they wanted for their big day.

 What they weren’t planning was for their entire day to be turned on its head because of COVID.
 I’m not going to lie, I was a bit nervous about this wedding.
-It was going to be my first of the year and of the pandemic, but with the help of Purple Orchid Events, safety was put first and everything went extremely well.
-This wedding was entirely outside, with a twinkly-lit patio dinner while baby foxes played as speeches happened, and a beautiful sunset that mimicked the pinks and blues of the day.
+It was going to be my first of the year and of the pandemic.
+But, with the help of Purple Orchid Events, safety was put first and everything went extremely well.
+This wedding was entirely outside, with a twinkly-lit patio dinner while baby foxes played as speeches happened.
+Finally, a beautiful sunset that mimicked the pinks and blues of the day.
 It couldn’t have been more perfect.

 French’s Point is such a gem.
 Tucked away down multiple dirt roads in the small town of Stockton Springs, this venue is truly a little oasis.
 The rooms are beautiful and the staff is so accommodating, you’ll want to stay there long after your wedding day.
 You have a 180-degree view of the ocean, and the rest is lush flowers and forests.